travis-ci/docs-travis-ci-com/user/languages/perl.md

 cpanm --quiet --installdeps --notest .
 ```

-### When Overriding Build Commands, Do Not Use sudo
+### When Overriding Build Commands, Do Not Use `sudo`

 When overriding `install:` key to tweak dependency installation command (for
-example, to run cpanm with verbosity flags), do not use sudo.
+example, to run cpanm with verbosity flags), do not use `sudo`.
 Travis CI
-Environment has Perls installed via Perlbrew in non-privileged user $HOME
+Environment has Perls installed via Perlbrew in non-privileged user's `$HOME`
 directory.
-Using sudo will result in dependencies being installed in unexpected
+Using `sudo` will result in dependencies being installed in unexpected
 (for Travis CI Perl builder) locations and they won't load.

 ## Build Matrix